 Ripple is a US tech company that aims to make it faster, easier and more affordable to send money overseas.
 To achieve this, it offers a range of products and solutions to banks and payment providers around the world.

-However, there are a number of wallets available to store XRP, so the challenge is sifting through the best products to find one that’s right for you.
+There are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.

-What to look for in a Ripple wallet
+What to look for in an XRP wallet

-- XRP support.
+XRP support.
 This is an obvious point but one worth remembering, as crypto wallets don’t support every currency.
-Make sure any wallet you choose is fully compatible with XRP.
+Make sure any wallet you choose is fully compatible with Ripple.

-- User-friendly interface.
+User-friendly interface.
 Transferring and storing cryptocurrency can be a confusing process, especially for newcomers to digital currencies.
-Make sure any Ripple wallet you choose has an easy-to-use interface that’s simple to understand.
+Make sure any XRP wallet you choose has an easy-to-use interface that’s simple to understand.

-- Ongoing development and support.
-Check to confirm whether the wallet is backed by a development team that continues to upgrade and improve its features.
+Ongoing development and support.
+Check to confirm whether the wallet is backed by a development team that continues to upgrade and improves its features.
 In addition, check what support the wallet provider will offer if you ever have any issues storing your XRP.

 The Ledger Nano S offers a simple, secure way to store your XRP.
-A hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.
+An XRP hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.